 Nairobi Stock Exchange Trading Hours

-Knowing whether a stock exchange is shut for holidays in 2022 or beyond is important for any investor.
+Knowing whether a stock exchange is shut for holidays in 2023 or beyond is important for any investor.
 We have compiled this list of the Nairobi Stock Exchange’s holidays, so you do not have to search for a PDF every day to see if it is open.
+Additionally, keep an eye on NSE brokers’ published market holiday calendar as these dates should also be reflected here.
 The list shows each day the exchange is closed:

 - New Year’s Day – January 1st